 Accreditation is a standard process throughout Australia, and the Mediator Accreditation Body manages it.
 It shows that you have completed the required education and training, meet competency standards, and are committed to constant learning.

 To become a Nationally Accredited Mediator, apply to the Recognised Mediator Accreditation Body within six months of receiving the answer to your successful assessment.
 Provide the following documents along with the application form:

 Character references to prove your good character

 Click here to find the list of RMAB for accreditation applications.
 Applicants should note that they need to pay a fee to the National Standards Board when applying for accreditation or reaccreditation.

 Once the RMAB approves your accreditation application, your name will list on the Register of Nationally Accredited Mediators.

-The validity of the accreditation is 2 years period if you comply with the NMAS.
+The accreditation validity is two years if you comply with the NMAS.

 Step 7: Maintain Your Accreditation

 To keep your NMAS accreditation active, you must renew it every two years.
-For this, you need to fulfil the accreditation renewal requirements by completing 25 hours of mediation practice, 25 hours of professional development every two years and maintaining professional indemnity insurance and good character.
+For this, you must fulfil the accreditation renewal requirements by completing 25 hours of mediation practice, 25 hours of professional development every two years and maintaining professional indemnity insurance and good character.

 You can complete the professional development by: